-- Has SMTP credentials stored in AWS Secrets Manager.
+- SES SMTP credentials stored in Secrets Manager (Account A)

-๐ Step 1: Secrets Manager Resource Policy in Account A
+Step 1: Add a Resource Policy to the Secret in Account A

 {